“You will not be punished for your anger. You will be punished by your anger”—Buddha (maybe…)

 In Buddhism, anger is one of the three poisons, along with greed and ignorance. .

-Buddhism states that the harm we do will cause harm to ourselves.
+Buddhism states that the harm we do to others will cause harm to ourselves.
 This is essentially the idea of good and bad karma.

 We also know that anger directly affects mental and physical health, causing problems like anxiety, depression, and blood pressure.